 Can India get back PoK?
 Here is what the plan is

-New Delhi, Sep 18: Over the past month, there has been talk on Pakistan occupied Kashmir.
+New Delhi, Sep 18: Over the past month, there has been the talk on Pakistan occupied Kashmir.
 Defence Minister, Rajnath Singh said that any future talks with Pakistan would focus on PoK.

 Earlier this week, External Affairs Minister, S Jaishankar said that Pakistan Occupied Kashmir (PoK) is a part of India and New Delhi expects to have physical jurisdiction over it one day.